 What’s the fastest VPN for gaming?

-In my tests, ExpressVPN provided me with the fastest gaming speeds (I only experienced a 20% slowdown) — I connected to gaming servers nearly instantly, I always had low ping, I didn’t experience lag, and large updates downloaded really fast.
+In my tests, ExpressVPN provided me with the fastest gaming speeds (which isn’t surprising, as this is the fastest VPN on the market) — I connected to gaming servers nearly instantly, I always maintained good ping across all servers, I didn’t experience lag, and large updates downloaded really fast.